Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains: Outlook

 A very similar notion of duality to that explored in this paper was already studied in \cite{Verstraete2009} to disentangle Hamiltonians, i.e. to map them to non-interacting models.
 They show that the circuit to disentangle the XY model is of depth $\mathcal{O}(n \log n)$, and mention that something similar could be done for the honeycomb and stabilizer states.
 As the disentangling of the XY model goes through free fermions, we expect that the results of the current manuscript can be extended to fermions, and more generally to coherent states \cite{Perelomov.1986}, but leave this for future work.

 A natural question from our duality relations is to identify further Hamiltonians that are dual to ``easy'' Hamiltonians.
-More specifically, given a Hamiltonian that we can efficiently sample (e.g. a non-interacting one), which Hamiltonians can we reach from it with a poly-depth circuit?
+More specifically, given a Hamiltonian whose associated Gibbs state can be efficient sampled (e.g. a non-interacting one), which Hamiltonians can we reach from it with a poly-depth circuit?

-Finally, it would be desirable to implement the results of this manuscript on a quantum computer as the construction derived in this paper is efficient and simple.
+Lastly, while scaling to large system sizes will require fault-tolerance as our circuits are not shallow-depth, testing our approach for Gibbs state preparation for small systems on noisy quantum computers in the near future appears within reach.
+Indeed, the sampling part of the computation can be performed entirely on a classical computer whereas the quantum circuit comes with a very moderate gate count, when restricting to small system sizes.
+In particular, for the 2D toric code, the number of gates used in the duality circuit associated to a $3\times3$ lattice is $84$, and the gate count remains below $1000$ for a $7\times7$ lattice, which should make the implementation possible given error rates in the order of $10^{-3}$ achieved by current hardware.
+A detailed discussion including depth estimates may depend on the connectivity and is left for future work.